mesivayenduri/cheats/LFCS/Networking.md

 To check the DNS,
 > resolvectl status

-To check onlt the dns server details
+To check only the dns server details
 > resolvectl dns